 Religious Education Curriculum

-To fulfil our aims and objectives we use `The Way, the Truth, the Life' (TWTL) programme.
+To fulfill our aims and objectives we use `The Way, the Truth, the Life' (TWTL) programme.

 The aim of the programme is to explore the religious dimension of questions about life and dignity and purpose within the Catholic tradition.